Bios

 Periwinkle

 If kids want to be followed around the room, this pet rat will do just that!
-He loves human interaction and human shoes.
+He loves human interaction.
 Periwinkle is a big fan of custom-made toys for his cage, so kids can create items that he attaches to immediately (giving clients a chance to nurture, plus feel pride).

 Bubbles and Sushi